CERT-Polska/training-mwdb/source/part-1.md

 6. Use the Relations tab to traverse to the Config.
 Who has access to the configuration?

-In MWDB sharing model, if you upload an private sample you get immediate access to all its descendants.
+In MWDB sharing model, if you upload a private sample you get immediate access to all its descendants.
 So you always get all the data related with ripped configuration, but not necessarily all of its parents.

 If you want, you can always change your mind and share the sample with somebody else.
 But you can't reverse the action, so if something was shared by mistake, contact the administrators.